5 Essential Steps for NIST 800-171 CMMC Compliance

 Conduct a Self-Assessment of Current Compliance

-Carefully record your findings and prepare a .
+Carefully record your findings and prepare a report.
 Highlight specific areas that require enhancement, as this will not only inform your strategy but also demonstrate your commitment to maintaining a robust security framework.
 Establish a timetable for routine self-evaluations to uphold continuous adherence and guarantee readiness for official assessments.

 Each box represents a step in the self-assessment process.
 Follow the arrows to see the order of actions you need to take to ensure your organization is compliant and secure.